lindell/multi-gitter/README.md

   -C, --concurrent int          The maximum number of concurrent runs (default 1) -d, --dry-run                 Run without pushing changes or creating pull requests -f, --fetch-depth int         Limit fetching to the specified number of commits.
+Set to 0 for no limit (default 1)
+      --fork                    Fork the repository instead of creating a new branch on the same owner --fork-owner string       If set, make the fork to defined one.
+Default behavior is for the fork to be on the logged in user.
-Set to 0 for no limit (default 1) -G, --group strings           The name of a GitLab organization.
+  -G, --group strings           The name of a GitLab organization.
 All repositories in that group will be used.
       --include-subgroups       Include GitLab subgroups when using the --group flag.
       --log-file string         The file where all logs should be printed to. "-" means stdout (default "-")